apiwan-april-dpm/apiwan-april-dpm/README.md

 Hi there, thanks for stopping by 👋

-My name's Apiwan (April) D., master's student in international development policy at Georgetown University, development researcher and consultant by profession, and mountain hiker by hobby.
+My name's Apiwan (April) D., master's student in international development policy at Georgetown University, development researcher and consultant by profession, and mountain trekker by hobby.